fabienconus/zerouser/zerotouch_zerouser_deployment.md

 ## The context

-I am a physics and math teacher and a Mac Admin in a public school system in Switzerland.
-We manage approximately 2500 Macs in 45 different schools in secondary education (students being 12 years old up to 18 and more).
+I am a physics and math teacher and a Mac admin in a public school system in Switzerland.
+We manage approximately 2500 Macs in 45 different schools in secondary education (students being between 12 years old and 18 years old or more).

 All students and teachers work in a mixed environment made of computers running macOS, Linux and Windows.

-The difficulty we are facing is that none of our Macs are owned or used by a single user.
+The difficulty we are facing is that unlike in an enterprise setting, none of our Macs are owned or used by a single user.
 They are all destined to be used by a lot of users with a wide variety of profiles (students, teachers, administrative staff, and so on).

-In terms of deployment, this specificity means that we cannot deploy preferences directly in the users home directory, since many users will be created during the school year, as they log on to the various computers.
-Therefore, we must deploy everything in the User Template.
+In terms of deployment, this specificity means that we cannot deploy preferences directly in the users home directory, since users will be created during the school year, as they log on to the various computers.
+We must therefore deploy everything in the User Template.

 ## The challenge

 We hear a lot about zero-touch deployment.
 The goal being that a user gets his new computer and is up and running as quickly as possible with as limited interaction as possible.

-A lot of MDM vendors advertise zero-touch deployment (just google "insert\_mdm\_name\_here zero touch deployment" and you are guaranteed to find a solution).
+A lot of MDM vendors advertise zero-touch deployment (just google "_insert\_mdm\_name\_here_ zero touch deployment" and you are guaranteed to find a solution).
 But in our situation we have an additional requirement, we have to have a zero-touch **zero-user** deployment.

 We could have created a temporary user that would be deleted after the deployment is complete, but this was not an acceptable solution for us for various security reasons.